20+ Kanban Board Examples Essential for 2022

 Here are some stages you can add to your sales Kanban board:

 - Contract received

 - Deal closed

-Using the above stages, your team will always know where each prospective customer is in your sales process.
+Using the above stages, your team will always know where each prospective customer is in your sales process inside your real estate CRM.
 On top of that, your agents will also know the best time to contact a customer (not when they have one foot out the door, literally).

 Here’s an example of a real estate Kanban board:

 ⭐️ Pro tip: use a real estate project management software like ClickUp to help your clients find their dream home.
 This way, you can say, “if you liked it, then you should’ve put an offer on it!”